-Sentence Examples for “Indolent”
+Sentence Examples for “Laconic”

-Examples from the News for “Indolent”
+Examples from the News for “Laconic”

 Wish Trump was less moronic, and more laconic.